Cry of the Banshee

 Cry of the Banshee is a 1970 horror film directed by Gordon Hessler and starring Vincent Price.
 It was released by American International Pictures.
 It was written by Tim Kelly and Christopher Wicking.
-Despite the tagline reading "EDGAR ALLAN POE probes new depths of TERROR!" the film is completely unrelated to Poe's work, apart from quoting five lines of his 1849 poem The Bells before the opening credits.
+Despite the tagline reading "Edgar Allan Poe probes new depths of Terror!" the film is completely unrelated to Poe's work, apart from quoting five lines of his 1849 poem The Bells before the opening credits.

 The title credit sequence was animated by Terry Gilliam.

 Plot

 The film is set in Elizabethan England.
+Assisted by Sean, Lord Edward Whitman, a wicked magistrate, goes hunting in the hills for witches.
+His armed posse breaks up what is apparently meant to be a witches' Black Sabbath.
+He kills several of them and tells the rest to scatter to the hills and never return.
+This angers the leader of the coven, Oona.
+To get revenge on the Whitman family, Oona summons a demonic spirit to destroy the family.
+Unfortunately, the spirit takes possession of the loyal servant, Roderick, who Maureen Whitman has been in love with for years.

-Lord Edward Whitman, a wicked magistrate, presides over the trial of a young woman.
+Whitman presides over the trial of a young woman, Maggie.
 Ruling that she is a witch, he has her branded, whipped through the streets, then placed in the village stocks.
 That night, Whitman hosts a feast at his home as his henchmen search the countryside for the killers of a sheep.
 Two poor teenagers are pulled into the hall.
 A burst of wolf-like howling from outside the walls warns that they may be "devil-marked".
 Both are killed in an ensuing struggle.
 Whitman's wife, Lady Patricia, calls Whitman a murderer for this.
 When Whitman's oldest son, Sean, rapes Lady Patricia, Whitman decides he wants to "clean up" the witches in the area.

-Assisted by Sean, Whitman goes hunting in the hills for witches.
-His armed posse breaks up what is apparently meant to be a witches' Black Sabbath.
-He kills several of them and tells the rest to scatter to the hills and never return.
-This angers the leader of the coven, Oona.
-To get revenge on the Whitman family, Oona summons a demonic spirit to destroy the family.
-Unfortunately, the spirit takes possession of the loyal servant, Roderick, who Maureen Whitman has been in love with for years.
-Roderick begins to systematically kill off members of the Whitman family, including Sean and Lady Patricia.

-Eventually, Harry, Whitman's son from Cambridge, and a priest named Father Tom, find Oona and her coven conjuring the death of Maureen.
-They kill Oona and her coven, and Roderick, who was attacking Maureen, breaks off and leaves her.
-However, he soon returns and attacks Whitman.
-Maureen shoots the demon in the head, apparently killing him.
+Afterwards, Lady Patricia is traumatized and finds comfort in Roderick's presence.
+Harry, Whitman's son from Cambridge, and a priest named Father Tom, come and join the witch hunts.

+Sean Whitman is attacked and killed by a bewitched dog when he and a group of his friends were returning after terrorizing a tavern and the serving wenches there.
+At the funeral of Sean, Harry and a hunting party find the mad dog that killed Sean and kill it.

+At the celebration of the mad dog's death and avenging Sean, Lady Patricia has a breakdown seeing the dog's severed head and she declares that the house of Whitman is cursed.
+She is only calmed down by Roderick.
+Whitman and his witch hunters question and torture Maggie to get information about Oona.
+Maggie confesses to being a witch after being tortured and dies before she can reveal where Oona is, leaving it a riddle "what is born in fire, dies in fire."